cybernoid1975/DIY-Respirator/README.md

 If someone can use it as basis or to fork completly new design, all that better.

 # Future use
 This is just a tool to help in time of need.
-Please note: Do understand that no respirator alone can help without qualified physician !!!
+Please note: Do understand that no respirator alone can help without care from qualified physician and nurses from ICU!

 # Licensing
 It is open-source and free.
 You can use it for your own commerical or non-commerical projects.